yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/05/15/python_tips_and_tricks.md

 Python can help with that.

 Python is already a programming language well suited to productivity.
 It's interpreted.
 It's dynamically typed.
-It has a *huge* number of up-to-date libraries.
+It has a _huge_ number of up-to-date libraries.
 These things, and other features of Python, present themselves to you when you use Python on a daily basis.
 But there's still even more tricks you can employ to make your development even faster.

-__________
+---

-What if I told you there were not only multiple *versions* of Python, but also multiple *REPLs* as well?
+What if I told you there were not only multiple _versions_ of Python, but also multiple _REPLs_ as well?
 Once upon a time, both of these seemed crazy to me.
 How could you have multiple versions of a programming language?
 Then I implemented [my own version of Lisp in C](https://github.com/yingw787/c-lisp), and realized that a programming language is just an API to the machine.
-It's the *specification* that counts, not the code.
+It's the _specification_ that counts, not the code.

 So, what "flavors" of Python are there, exactly?
 You have your standard Python, CPython, which is implemented in C. Then you have [Jython](http://www.jython.org/), which is Python on the JVM; [PyPy](http://pypy.org/), which is Python with a JIT compiler instead of an interpreter; [IronPython](http://ironpython.net/), which is Python written in C# for the .NET framework, and a number of others.
 The only other version of Python I've heard mentioned in a production setting is [Numba](http://numba.pydata.org/), which is LLVM-optimized and can target CPUs and GPUs, but I've never worked with it (as of yet).

-While I don't use multiple versions of Python in production, I *very much* do use different [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for CPython.
+While I don't use multiple versions of Python in production, I _very much_ do use different [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for CPython.
 Alternative REPLs in Python are extremely useful because as Python is an interpreted language, how the code is typed is how the code will run, more or less (for instance, multi-part if statements are evaluated on-the-fly from left to right).
 One REPL I constantly use is [IPython](http://ipython.org/).
 IPython has several noticeable differences between the regular Python shell, including syntax highlighting, tab completion, and integrations with MATLAB and Mathematica.
 However, the biggest reason I use IPython is for debugging purposes.
 Here's the plain Python debugger:

 ```python
 import pdb
 pdb.set_trace()
 ```

 <hr style="height:-100pt; visibility:hidden;" />

 I've typed the above phrase about ten times in 2 years.
 By contrast, I've typed the following phrase hundreds, if not thousands, of times: